merenlab/MerenLab-workflows/workflows/assembly-based-metagenomics-workflow/README.md

     "all_against_all: "True"
 ```

-For those of you who are learning `snakemake`, you might be surprised of how easy the switch between the modes is.
+If you are new to `snakemake`, you might be surprised to see how easy it is to switch between modes.
 All we need to do is tell the `anvi_merge` rule that we want all samples merged for each _group_, and snakemake immediatly infers that it needs to also run the extra mapping, and profiling steps. *Thank you snakemake!* (says everyone).

 An updated DAG for the workflow for our mock data is available below: